 Let’s get jeans out of the way.
 They’re not my favorite choice because they can be hot.
 But if you are going out on a cool evening you will look summery fresh in white, pastel or cropped jeans.

 The jeans and popover shown above are from Talbots several years ago.
-But I found similar pastel jeans in the prettiest spa blue and a lovely short sleeved embroidered popover for this season.
-Or this flower embroidered gauze top in orchid would make another lovely option.
-(I have the navy and white renditions of this gauze top and love them.
+But I found similar colored jeans in the prettiest colors of spring 2023 and a lovely short sleeved similar popover for this season.

 Of course, I’m a big fan of white jeans in the spring and summer.
 You can dress these up or down.

 This year looser fit jeans are trending and these can be quite comfortable for the warm days since they don’t cling to you like skinny jeans.
 Some brands have even begun producing summer weight jeans from a softer, lightweight denim.
-I bet these slim boyjeans from Madewell would be a great choice.
-I love Madewell jeans.
-In fact, I’m wearing these balloon jeans from Madewell below.
-I’m wearing my TTS 29.
+In the photo below I’m wearing Madewell jeans with a graphic tee and linen blazer.
+That’s one of my favorite style formulas for spring through summer…and really into fall.

 I’ve gathered a few of my favorite summer jeans in the shopping widget below.

-Joggers are one of those fashion choices that resulted from the pandemic we’ve experienced this past year.
-While these relaxed fit pants were already on the rise, they really took off this year during the stay-at-home orders.
+Joggers are one of those fashion choices that became even more popular during the pandemic.
+While these relaxed fit pants were already on the rise, they really took off that year during the stay-at-home orders.
 Brands pivoted from more traditional workwear to pitching elevated joggers and pretty tops for Zoom meetings.

-Unfortunately another result of the pandemic was that I gained a little weight in my legs.
-Ha!
-So I haven’t yet found the perfect pair of cotton or linen joggers that work for me.
-But especially if you have thinner legs, joggers are a great option.
+Especially if you have thinner legs, joggers are a great option.
 Not only are they stylish, but they will balance your proportions, adding a little fullness to your lower body.
+Here’s another style board full of inspiration for wearing joggers this spring and summer.

 Wondering what shoes to wear with your joggers?
 Really, the sky’s the limit.
 You can wear feminine sandals or more sporty sandals, such as these Tevas or these Birkenstocks (similar for less).
 But you can of course wear sneakers or flip flops, too.
 Here are some similar pants to consider.